-Why do we need to do more outdoor activities?
-In the last post, we talked about why going outside is so crucial for good health.
-If you missed that post, catch up here.
-Now, let’s look at some things to do outside you may not have thought of.
+Today we’re going to look at some easy ways to spend more time in nature you may not have thought of.
 These outdoor activities will help make the outdoors a part of your lifestyle – no matter how busy you are!

 1. Eat Meals Outside

 Even if you don’t have a porch, deck, or patio, you can make this happen.
 Purchase an inexpensive table and chairs at a yard sale or thrift store.
 You can even spread a blanket on the ground and call it good!

 Eating al fresco is one of life’s simple pleasures – don’t miss it.
 When I spent 3 months on a study abroad program in Europe, it seems like we did this a lot more often than I’d ever experienced.
 Eating outdoors somehow made each dining experience more memorable.